namesys-eth/ccip-store/ENSIP-19.md

 ```

 ##### B. `POST` to DATABASE
-`POST` request to the RESTful gateway must be formatted as:
+`POST` request to the RESTful gateway handling database storage must be formatted as:
 ```text
 {
   "ens": "sub.domain.eth",